How To Turn Off Sidewalk on Alexa (and Why You Should)

 Is Amazon Sidewalk enabled by default?

-Yes, Amazon Sidewalk is enabled by default and you have to manually disable it.
+Yes, Amazon Sidewalk is enabled by default on devices like Echo and Ring, and you have to manually disable it.
 You can do this either on each individual device via your Amazon account or your Ring app.
 Otherwise, you can log into your Alexa app and disable the service across all devices.

 Bottom line